hitokiri-mata/katacoda-courses/kubernetes-applications/nginx/step2.md

 # Deploy Nginx, First Technique #

 The command-line interface (CLI) used to manage Kubernetes is appropriately named `kubectl`.
 We will use this tool to install the applications.
+Verify it's working.

 `kubectl version`{{execute}}